JaninaWibker/rpi-configuration-tutorial/README.md

 Installing Samba is not hard, what may be hard is configuring everything correctly and getting everything to work out fine.
 Especially permissions can be somewhat annoying to deal with when using samba since a simple "you can do everything"-solution is as easy as setting a single value.
 Actual directory permissions as well as permissions inside the configuration of the share need to allow that.

-One thing that definetly needs to be done is creating samba users / setting passwords for users.
+One thing that definitely needs to be done is creating samba users / setting passwords for users.
 This is done through the command `smbpasswd`:

 ```sh
 smbpasswd -a <user>